Chapter 7 : Back to School

 "Well, well, take twenty well-earned points for Gryffindor, Miss Granger."

-Draco's face was priceless.
+Draco's face was livid.

 When I came back to the table, Draco was doing his usual thing: trying to gain special treatment.